MarkBramnik/rtest/README.md

 # rtest - Remote integration testing framework for JVM applications

-**rtest** (_r_ stands for _remote_) is a framework for integration testing of products running on JVM.
+**rtest** (_r_ stands for _remote_) is a framework for integration testing of products running on top of JVM.

+Term _integration test_ denotes the type of testing intended for checking the behaviour of component in the real / semi-real environment.

-The framework is developed out of beliefs gained by technical experience and takes some basic assumptions
+The framework is developed to achieve the goals based on beliefs gained by technical experience and takes some basic assumptions

-### Beliefs:
+### Goals:

-* Testing is a developer's friend.
-The test development should be **easy** and **fun**.
+* **The most important thing**: Tests are developer's friends.
+The test development should be **easy** and **fun**

+* Tests should run as fast as possible.
+The time spent to startup and run the test should be negligible compared to the time it takes the business logic that is being in test to get executed

+* Tests should run right on the JVM of the application.
+Despite that, the test should not be a part of the application distribution and will be triggered from another JVM

+* Developers should be able to change and re-run the test in any possible way as many times as they want during the development process.
+ There should not be a need to restart the whole application or container that hosts the application between these changes

-* Rtest framework is developed for *integration* tests.
-For unit and system/functional tests other frameworks will work much better
+* **Note:** Rtest framework is developed for *integration* tests.
+For unit and system/functional tests other frameworks will probably work much better

-* The main purpose of integration test is checking the behaviour of component in the real / semi-real environment, so the best way to check the running component is connecting to the up-and-running application and executing the test right on the JVM that runs that application.

 ### Basic Assumptions: